him-bhar/country-blotter/readme.md

     `-Dspring.profiles.active=uat`

 1. ######How to package the project: pom.xml has been enhanced to package all the dependencies into a zip file.
    \
    `mvn clean package`

+1. ######Compatibility with spring-boot-2.1:
+   1. ######Bean Overriding
+   `spring.main.allow-bean-definition-overriding=true`
+   **Bean overriding has been disabled by default** to prevent a bean being accidentally overridden.
+If you are relying on overriding, you will need to set *spring.main.allow-bean-definition-overriding to true*.

+1.